phytec/phytec-cheatsheets/source/index.rst

 Welcome to phytec-cheatsheets!
 ==============================
-This documentation contains a collection of various cheat sheets for new and advandes users of Phytec SOMs and SBCs.
+This documentation contains a collection of various cheat sheets for new and advanced users of PHYTEC SOMs and SBCs.

 .. toctree::
    :maxdepth: 2